 What is light tackle?

-For arguments sake, my definition of light tackle is as follows: light tackle is a complete light line delivery system that makes utilizing light baits easier by matching rod, reel and line size accordingly.
+For argument's sake, my definition of light tackle is as follows: light tackle is a complete light line delivery system that makes utilizing light baits easier by matching rod, reel, and line size accordingly.

 Why light tackle?

-I firmly believe that many anglers including professional anglers use light tackle as a safety net to save the day when traditional methods aren't producing.
+I firmly believe that many anglers, including professional ones, use light tackle as a safety net to save the day when traditional methods aren't producing.
 I took it one step further by realizing that light tackle will make fish bite at other times, not just when they are finicky.
 By decreasing your line size and baits, you make your offerings appeal to a larger population of the bass group you are targeting.
 This essentially translates into more strikes and more fish caught.
 This is ultimately what we all want.

 Does fighting a large bass on light tackle harm a fish?

-The only sure way to harm a fish is to mistreat it in some way.
+The only sure way to harm a fish is to mistreat it somehow.
 With proper handling, bass can be released alive a high percentage of the time.
-Now, if you fight a fish until it is exhausted, it will surely build up deadly lactic acid and die as a direct result of the battle, but this can be accomplished by an angler utilizing any type of gear, not just light tackle.
-Generally, light line will break long before you have the chance to fight a bass into exhaustion.
+If you fight a fish until it is exhausted, it will surely build up to deadly lactic acid and die as a direct result of the battle, but this can be accomplished by an angler utilizing any gear, not just light tackle.
+Generally, the light line will break long before you have the chance to fight a bass into exhaustion.

-Do you recommend light tackle for a specific type of angler such as a beginner or experienced angler?
+Do you recommend light tackle for a specific type of angler, such as a beginner or experienced angler?

-Can you employ light tackle in all parts of the country or is it just a clear water tactic?
+Can you employ light tackle in all parts of the country, or is it just a clear water tactic?